enogrob/tutorial-watch-later/README.md

 [x] Advanced ChatGPT Guide for 2024 (Become a PRO!)
 [x] Hacking a GPT is SHOCKINGLY easy – Learn how to reverse engineer GPTs through prompt injection [x] Leap AI: Easily Create AI Agents/Workflows with a Drag-and-Drop UI!
+[x] Books every software engineer should read in 2024.

 ```